 The Chase Sapphire Reserve card comes with numerous perks that can help justify the annual fee, and authorized users can take advantage of several major benefits.

-On the other end of the spectrum, adding an authorized user to your own account can help you earn more rewards over time.
+On the other end of the spectrum, adding an authorized user to your own account can help you earn more rewards over time because, as stated above, rewards that authorized users earn will be collected in one account.
 You can also keep all your spending in one account for the sake of simplicity, which can make sense if you want to pay just one credit card bill for yourself and your partner or a young adult.

-Some rewards credit cards even extend some important cardholder benefits to authorized users – and for a much lower annual fee than is required for the primary account.
+Some rewards credit cards even extend important cardholder benefits to authorized users – and for a much lower annual fee than the primary account requires.
 The Chase Sapphire Reserve is one such card.
 You’ll only pay $75 per year for an authorized user to be added to your account, but the secondary user can glean much more than that in value.

 Chase Sapphire Reserve: At a glance